2007 FT3

 ' is a lost asteroid with a short observation arc of 1.2 days that cannot be recovered with targeted observations and awaits serendipitous survey observations.
 It has a poorly constrained orbit and has not been seen since 2007.
 It was first observed on 20 March 2007 when the asteroid was estimated to be 0.19 ± 0.01 AU from Earth and had a solar elongation of 107 degrees. is the fourth largest asteroid with better than a 1-in-2 million cumulative chance of impacting Earth after (29075) 1950 DA, 1979 XB, and 101955 Bennu.
-With a cumulative Palermo Technical Impact Hazard Scale of –2.63, the poorly known orbit and assumed size place third on an unconstrained listing of the Sentry Risk Table.
+With a cumulative Palermo Technical Impact Hazard Scale of –3.06, the poorly known orbit and assumed size place eighth on an unconstrained listing of the Sentry Risk Table.